-COM 450 Independent Study in Communication (1-5) i, ii.
+COM 450 Independent Study in Communication (1-5) F, Sp.
 Investigation of selected problems or topics on an individual conference basis.
-Prerequisite: Completion of majorminor application form in speech, minimum 2.5 GPA in major field of study and departmental approval.
+Prerequisite: Completion of major-minor application form in speech, minimum 2.5 GPA in major field of study and departmental approval.

-COM 460 Internship in Applied Communication (1-3) I, II, III.
+COM 460 Internship in Applied Communication (1-3) F, Sp.
 Applies communication theory and skills to actual work situations encompassing one or more of the following: internal/external organizational communication audits, audience analysis, interviewing, persuasive campaign design, public speaking.
 Professionally supervised work experiences related to the student's area of interest.
 (Thirty hours of work for each hour of credit.)
 Application must be made at least one semester prior to course registration.
 May be repeated for a total of 6 credits.
 Prerequisite: Senior status in the speech communication program and departmental approval.

-COM 465 Methods of Teaching Speech and Drama (3) I (even-numbered years).
+COM 465 Methods of Teaching Speech and Drama (3) F (even-numbered years).
 Philosophies, issues, and problems in contemporary speech education; content, structure, presentation, and evaluation of curriculum and teaching in speech and theatre.
 Prerequisite: SED 202 and 203.

-COM 470 Video Producing/Directing (3) II.
+COM 470 Video Producing/Directing (3) Sp.
 A critical look at the role of the producer and director and the application of the principles and techniques used in directing a video production.
 Prerequisites: COM 374, 376 or 378.

-COM 480 Case Strategles and Criticlsm (3) ii.
+COM 480 Case Strategies and Criticism (3) Sp.
 Student application of theories and practices of communication theory.
 Entails a prospectus, execution, and public defense of projects.
 Prerequisite: Senior status and completed major/minor declaration.